chinapedia/wikipedia.abstract.en/Page/Classical_guitar.md

 Performance

-Alisa_Gladyseva-Romanza_Española.ogv The modern classical guitar is usually played in a seated position, with the instrument resting on the left lap – and the left foot placed on a footstool.
+The modern classical guitar is usually played in a seated position, with the instrument resting on the left lap – and the left foot placed on a footstool.
 Alternatively – if a footstool is not used – a _guitar support_ can be placed between the guitar and the left lap (the support usually attaches to the instrument's side with suction cups).
 (There are of course exceptions, with some performers choosing to hold the instrument another way.)

 Right-handed players use the fingers of the right hand to pluck the strings, with the thumb plucking from the top of a string downwards (downstroke) and the other fingers plucking from the bottom of string upwards (upstroke).
 The little finger in classical technique as it evolved in the 20th century is used only to ride along with the ring finger without striking the strings and to thus physiologically facilitate the ring finger's motion.